appleboy/gin-jwt/README.md

 OPTIONAL: `LoginResponse`

-After having successfully authenticated with `Authenticator`, created the jwt token using the identifiers from map returned from `PayloadFunc`, and set it as a cookie if `SendCookie` is enabled, this function is called.
-It receives the complete token information (including access token, refresh token, expiry, etc.) as a structured `core.Token` object.
+After having successfully authenticated with `Authenticator`, created the jwt token using the identifiers from map returned from `PayloadFunc`, and set cookies if `SendCookie` is enabled, this function is called.

+When `SendCookie` is enabled, the middleware automatically sets two httpOnly cookies before calling this function:

+- **Access Token Cookie**: Named according to `CookieName` (default: `"jwt"`)
+- **Refresh Token Cookie**: Named according to `RefreshTokenCookieName` (default: `"refresh_token"`)

+This function receives the complete token information (including access token, refresh token, expiry, etc.) as a structured `core.Token` object.
 This function is used to handle any post-login logic and return the token response to the user.

 Signature: `func(c *gin.Context, token *core.Token)`